Water Safety for Parents

 Never leave your child unsupervised near water at or in the home, or around any body

-of water, including a swimming pool.
+of water, including a swimming pool of any size or depth.

 Learn cardiopulmonary resuscitation (CPR) and infant and child first aid.

-Do not rely on personal flotation devices (PFDs) or swimming lessons to protect your
+Don't rely on personal flotation devices (PFDs) or swimming lessons to protect your

 Install childproof fencing around swimming pools.
+The fencing should be at least 4

 Insist that your child wear a U.S. Coast Guard-approved personal flotation device